ryang-phunware/maas-ads-ios-sdk/README.md

 ````
 CoreLocation.framework
 ````
 CoreLocation is optional and is used for geo-targeting ads.
-Apple mandates that your app have a good reason for enabling Location services and will deny your app if location is not a core feature for your app.
+Apple mandates that your app have a good reason for enabling location services and will deny your app if location is not a core feature for your app.

 The following bundles are required: